tehkillerbee/mopidy-tidal/README.md

 sudo pip3 install Mopidy-Tidal
 ```

+##### Note: Make sure to install the Mopidy-Tidal plugin in the same python venv used by your Mopidy installation.
+Otherwise, the plugin will NOT be detected.

+### Install from latest sources
 In case you are upgrading your Mopidy-Tidal installation from the latest git sources, make sure to do a force upgrade from the source root, followed by a (service) restart.
 ```
 cd <mopidy-tidal source root>
 sudo pip3 uninstall mopidy-tidal sudo pip3 install .
+sudo systemctl restart mopidy
 ```

-##### Note: Make sure to install the Mopidy-Tidal plugin in the same python venv used by your Mopidy installation.
-Otherwise, the plugin will NOT be detected.

 ## Dependencies
 ### Python